Blue Chip and Million Dollar Mustangs

 Shelby Green Hornet/Little Red

 In the late ‘60s, Ford asked Carroll Shelby to work on potential upgrades to Mustangs, such as supercharging, fuel injection, and independent rear suspension.
 For this development work, Shelby was given a couple of notch-back Mustangs, a 1967 and a 1968, later dubbed Little Red and Green Hornet.
-Both these cars were sold to the public after being used for test beds.
+Both cars were sold to the public after being used for test beds.
 For many years they were thought to be lost to the crusher, but fortunately, they were found and restored to their former glory.

 In 2012, the Green Hornet crossed the auction block, reached a high bid of $1.8 million, but ultimately didn’t sell because the seller’s reserve was not met.
 Little Red, which hasn’t yet been placed on the market, must be close in value to its Shelby sibling.
 So, for now, Green Hornet and Little Red are honorary members of the MD club.